RichardLitt/birdinginvermont.com/src/nfc-species/cawa.md

 > Like _Sreet_, but with stronger consonant sound at start; generally lower, sharper, and more Chiplike.
 See Tseet, which is slightly longer.

 Neither the _Sreet_ or _Tseet_ calls give a reference to the Canada Warbler, and their spectrograms are slightly different.
 The _tink_ and _chip_ calls for CAWA have different frequencies: _tinks_ are between 8-10kHz, _chips_ are much shorter and run from 3-10kHz.
-It's probably safe to assume that the _tswit_ is the NFC given by Evans (2002) as the main examplar of a CAWA NFC.
+It's probably safe to assume that the _tswit_ is the NFC given by Evans and O'Brien (2002) as the main examplar of a CAWA NFC.

-Evans (2002) writes:
+Evans and O'Brien (2002) writes:

 > An abrupt, liquid "pcht".
 Sometimes a buzzier "pzch".